Links on Android Authority may earn us a commission. Learn more.

 The best-designed Chromebook tablet: Samsung Galaxy Chromebook 2

 The Samsung Galaxy Chromebook 2 is one of our favorite Chromebooks ever.
 While it isn’t necessarily a tablet, its super thin 0.55-inch body and convertible design make it feel as portable as one.
 The problem with the first Samsung Galaxy Chromebook is that, while a fantastic computer, it was a bit too expensive.
-The Samsung Chromebook 2 keeps the gorgeous aluminum design while making some sacrifices in specs and making this premium computer much more accessible.
+The Samsung Chromebook 2 keeps the gorgeous aluminum design while sacrificing specs and making this premium computer much more accessible.

 Read also: The best Samsung Chromebooks around